Policy and procedure

 Solicitors Regulation Authority

-The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
-This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
+If you are concerned about our behaviour, the Solicitors Regulation Authority (SRA) may be able to help you.
+This would be for things like dishonesty, fraud, taking or losing your money, or treating you unfairly because of your disability, age or other personal characteristic.

 The SRA can be contacted by emailing them at email@example.com or writing to them at The Cube, 199 Wharfside Street, Birmingham, B1 1RN.